GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Introduction

 The remainder of this article is organized as follows.
-In \Cref{sect:split-sbp}, we review the techniques of split forms and SBP operators that form the foundation of our spatial discretization. \Cref{sect:sgn-review} provides an overview of the SGN equations in both classical and hyperbolic approximation forms, along with their energy conservation laws.
-In \Cref{sect:energy-conserving}, we develop energy-conserving semidiscretizations for the two-dimensional hyperbolic SGN system with variable bathymetry, treating both periodic and reflecting boundary conditions.
-We validate our implementation and present numerical experiments in \Cref{sec:numerical_experiments}, including convergence studies, comparisons with experimental data, and performance benchmarks across different hardware platforms.
-Finally, we summarize our results and provide an outlook on future work in \Cref{sect:conclusions}.
+In Section~\ref{sect:split-sbp}, we review the techniques of split forms and SBP operators that form the foundation of our spatial discretization.
+Section~\ref{sect:sgn-review} provides an overview of the SGN equations in both classical and hyperbolic approximation forms, along with their energy conservation laws.
+In Section~\ref{sect:energy-conserving}, we develop energy-conserving semi-discretizations for the two-dimensional hyperbolic SGN system with variable bathymetry, treating both periodic and reflecting boundary conditions.
+In Section~\ref{sect:computing_solitary_waves}, we describe how we compute solitary wave solutions numerically.
+We validate our implementation and present numerical experiments in Section~\ref{sec:numerical_experiments}, including convergence studies, comparisons with experimental data, and performance benchmarks across different hardware platforms.
+Finally, we summarize our results and provide an outlook on future work in Section~\ref{sect:conclusions}.